3 years part time

 - In summer, accommodation arrangements in the Duncan area can be made through the Duncan Housing Co-ordinator of the West Coast Institute.
 (WCI Housing Information)

-- For fall and spring, accommodation in homes in North Vancouver are arranged through the North Vancouver Housing Co-ordinator.
-The usual charge is $35 per night for B & B.
+- For November and February, accommodation in homes in North Vancouver is arranged through the North Vancouver Housing Co-ordinator.
+The usual charge is $35 per night per person for B & B; $30 per night for bed only.

 - During training sessions, meals are available on campus.
 (WCI Meals Form)